Environmental Protection Agency (EPA).

 5. Aggregate cancer risk for U.S. population.
 Based on the lack of evidence of carcinogenicity in mice and rats at doses that were judged to be adequate to assess the carcinogenic potential, imidacloprid was classified as “not likely to be carcinogenic to humans,” and is not expected to pose a cancer risk to humans.
-Therefore, a quantitative cancer risk assessment is not needed.
+Therefore, a Start Printed Page 22250quantitative cancer risk assessment is not needed.

 6. Determination of safety.
 Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population, or to infants and children from aggregate exposure to imidacloprid residues.